yikhuen/adpo/README.md

 python scripts/orchestrate.py phase4 --eval-config configs/eval/generalization.yaml
 ```
 Results for each phase (training stats, evaluation metrics) are stored in `research/results/<phase>/`.

+- The `--oracle-beta` flag lets you inject the “best” fixed β identified in Phase 1 (or a dataset-specific value) so the Phase 2 oracle baseline trains with that exact setting and logs under a beta-specific subfolder.

 ## 9) Save and copy results off the pod
 ```bash